 Ingredients for my Cuban Roast Pork recipe are budget-priced at any market.
-I get pork shoulder on sale for about 99 cent a pound at my local Latin market, and the other fruit, veggies and herbs are cheap anytime.
+I get pork shoulder on sale for about 99 cents a pound at my local Latin market, and the other fruit, veggies, and herbs are cheap anytime.

 A classic Cuban meal involves Black Beans and White Rice.
 Read on for a quick Black Beans recipe.
 Everyone has made white rice (you can use generic quick-cooking.)
 I also did a favorite Cuban side of steamed Yucca a couple of years ago.
 For an extra rich sweet side try my Fried Plantains recipe that's described next.
 A healthier and less starchy way to go is to accompany roast pork with my Cuban Salad at the end of my Cuban themed blog post.

 Cuban Roast Pork is the kind of dish you start baking after breakfast, so it's ready for dinner.
 And since a large cut of meat is used, you will have plenty of leftovers for a couple of Cuban Sandwiches.